opennode/waldur-core/docs/api/alerts.rst

 Acknowledge alert
 -----------------

 To acknowledge alert - run POST against */api/alerts/<alert_uuid>/acknowledge/*.
-No data is required.
+No payload is required.
+All users that can see alerts can also acknowledge it.